Lady Alexandra Metcalfe

-Lady Alexandra Naldera Metcalfe, CBE (née Curzon; 20 March 1904 – 7 August 1995) was the third daughter of George Curzon, 1st Marquess Curzon of Kedleston and Viceroy of India, and Lord Curzon's first wife, the American mercantile heiress, Mary Victoria Curzon, Baroness Curzon of Kedleston (née Leiter).
-She was named after her godmother, Queen Alexandra and her place of conception, Naldehra, India.
-She and her two older sisters were the subjects of a biography by Anne de Courcy in The Viceroy's Daughters: The Lives of the Curzon Sisters.
+Lady Alexandra Naldera Metcalfe CBE (née Curzon; 20 March 1904 – 7 August 1995) was a British aristocrat.
+She was the third daughter of Lord Curzon, Viceroy of India, and his first wife, the American heiress, Mary Victoria Leiter.

 Early life

-Alexandra was conceived in July 1903 at Naldehra, 25 km from Shimla, perhaps after a game of high-altitude golf, and was named after that place.
+Lady Alexandra Curzon was born in March 1904 in London.
+She was named after her godmother, Queen Alexandra and her place of conception, Naldehra, near Simla.
 Her mother died in 1906 when Alexandra was only two years old.
 Her father's Indian servants called her "Baba Sahib", "Baby Master", and she was thereafter best known as "Baba".
-She and her sisters, Mary Irene and Cynthia, "Cimmie", were brought up in grand houses, Hackwood Park and Montacute; their London home, 1 Carlton Gardens in Carlton House Terrace, became a centre of elite social life after Curzon's second marriage to Grace Elvina Duggan in 1917.
+She and her sisters, Irene ("Nina") and Cynthia ("Cimmie") were brought up at Hackwood Park, Hampshire, and Montacute; their London home, 1 Carlton Gardens in Carlton House Terrace, became a centre of elite social life after Curzon's second marriage to Grace Elvina Duggan in 1917.
 She was dubbed the "prettiest debutante of the 1922 season".

 Adulthood

 She was the first love of Prince George, Duke of Kent.
-However, on 21 July 1925 she married Major Edward Dudley Metcalfe, the best friend and equerry of George's older brother, Edward VIII.
+However, on 21 July 1925 she married Major Edward Dudley Metcalfe, ADC and equerry of Edward VIII.
 She was one of a handful of witnesses to Edward's marriage to Wallis Simpson.

-The Metcalfes had a son, David (1927–2012), and twin daughters, Dinah (later known as Davina) and Sheilah (later known as Linda) born November 1930, registered at St Georges Hanover Square.
+The Metcalfes had a son, David (1927–2012), who was a noted socialite.

-Lady Alexandra had affairs with Jock Whitney, Michael Lubbock, Walter Monckton, and Charles Duncombe, 3rd Earl of Feversham.
+Before World War II she earned the sobriquet Baba Blackshirt, and for a while played a murky role as a semiwitting go-between for her brother-in-law Sir Oswald Mosley and Dino Grandi, Benito Mussolini's ambassador to London, while simultaneously enjoying the romantic devotion of the foreign secretary, Lord Halifax, who was staying at the same Dorchester Hotel as Alexandra and her sister.

-Before World War II she earned the sobriquet Baba Blackshirt, and for a while played a murky role as a semiwitting go-between for Oswald Mosley and her other lover at the time, Dino Grandi, Benito Mussolini's ambassador to London, while simultaneously enjoying the romantic devotion of the foreign secretary, Lord Halifax, who was staying at the same Dorchester Hotel as Alexandra and her sister.
+The Metcalfes divorced in 1955 but remained close, with Alexandra reportedly resenting any "denigration of her former husband."